seantrott/homophony_delta/README.md

 - Compute the **phonotactic probability** of each wordform using a phonotactic model (see `src/preprocessor.py` and `src.generative_model.py`).
 - Calculate the **homophony delta**, i.e., the difference between a wordform's *actual* number of homophones and how many it should have on account of its phonotactics (see `analyses/delta.Rmd`).

+Please contact me (sttrott at ucsd dot edu) if you have any trouble accessing the data or using the code.

 ## Using the code